-There are three major providers of free DMPs in Britain: StepChange, Payplan and Christians Against Poverty .
-If you go to one of these, your DMP will work in the same way as before – the new DMP firm will deal with your creditors and you just make one payment a month to the DMP.
-The only difference is that all your money will be going to your creditors with no fees deducted – so your DMP should end sooner.
+If you go to one of these, your DMP will work in exactly the same way as before – the new DMP firm will deal with your creditors and you just make one payment a month to the DMP.
+The only difference is that all your money will be going to your creditors with no fees deducted – so your DMP will end sooner.

 Getting some help to decide